Waldorfio/tic-tac-toe/README.md

+# Project: Web Based Tic-Tac-Toe
-# An interactive Tic-Tac-Toe Game built using Javascript, HTML and CSS.
+An interactive Tic-Tac-Toe Game built using Javascript, HTML and CSS.

 Goal:
 - To practice javascript factory function and module usage, in an applicable web-based scenario.